-British Airways American Express Premium Plus Credit Card vs British Airways American Express Credit Card
+BA Amex Premium Plus Credit Card vs BA Amex Credit Card

 The British Airways American Express card is a decent card for those trying to accumulate more Avios points, especially for those who spend less than £10k a year on general purchases, (or less on BA flights or Holidays).

 Quick Takeaway: If you'll spend £10k on your card, you may extract more value from the Premium Plus card due to higher earning rates, a larger welcome bonus and a lower spend requirement (£10k) per year to earn the Companion Voucher.
-Individuals spending less than £10k can earn a solid rewards rate on the free card.
+But on an ongoing basis, those primarily using the card for everyday spending (with little spent at BA) would need to spend around £50k a year to get more value from the £250 per year card.

 Quick Takeaway: Frequent BA flyers who are savvy Avios users may well extract higher rewards from the British Airways Amex, especially by putting the Companion Voucher to good use.
 Individuals who would rather not actively manage a rewards program may value the simplicity of Amex's cashback rewards program, despite the lower rewards.